Searchers (The Searchers album)

-Searchers (the definite article is omitted in the UK) is the seventh studio album by the English rock band The Searchers, sometimes referred to as a comeback album.
+Searchers (the definite article is omitted in the UK) is the seventh studio album by the English rock band The Searchers, sometimes referred to as the band’s comeback album.
 It is the Searchers' first album of original songs since their 1965 Take Me for What I'm Worth and the first which entered Billboard Top 200 since The Searchers No. 4.
-Album contained songs originally written by Tom Petty ("Lost In Your Eyes"), Bob Dylan ("Coming From The Heart") or The Records ("Hearts In Her Eyes") and featured guest appearances by Bob Jackson, ex-Badfinger, on keyboards.
+The album contained original songs written by Tom Petty ("Lost In Your Eyes"), Bob Dylan ("Coming From The Heart") and The Records ("Hearts In Her Eyes") and featured guest appearances by Bob Jackson, ex-Badfinger, on keyboards.

 Overview and recording

 During the 1970s the popularity of the Searchers declined on both sides of the Atlantic, but they carried on, playing the clubs, touring Europe, America and Australia.
 The band was performing old hits as well as contemporary new songs.
-After leaving RCA Records they had no recording deal at all, but then, in late 1978, signed to Sire to cut new album.
+After leaving RCA Records they had no recording deal at all, but then, in late 1978, signed to Sire to cut a new album.
 As Mike Pender wrote in his autobiography: "It was a breath of fresh air for the band."
-The Sire employee Paul McNally (no relation to band's guitarist John McNally) recommended the change of a drummer.
+Sire employee Paul McNally (no relation to band's guitarist John McNally) recommended the change of a drummer.
 The Searchers refused to fire Billy Adamson but finally went along with replacing him for upcoming recording session.
-The album was recorded on residential Rockfield Studios (most notable clients of the time were Hawkwind, Black Sabbath, Dave Edmunds or Queen) in six weeks from April to July 1979.
+The album was recorded at the residential Rockfield Studios (most notable clients of the time were Hawkwind, Black Sabbath, Dave Edmunds or Queen) in six weeks from April to July 1979.
 Mike Pender sings lead on all tracks except "Don’t Hang On" which is sung by Frank Allen.
-It is also the first album where John McNally took over as lead guitarist while Pender switched to rhythm guitar (mainly the Rickenbacker electric 12-string).
+It is also the first album where McNally took over as lead guitarist while Pender switched to rhythm guitar (mainly the Rickenbacker electric 12-string).
 Session drummer Martin Hughes played the drums instead of Billy Adamson.